Md-Khid/ANN_Classification_Prediction/README.md

 Based on the Loan Intent plot: It seems there is no apparent correlation between the purpose of the loan and either the loan amount or loan percent income.
 However, a notable concentration of data points is observed on the left-hand side of the plot.
 This concentration may suggest that the majority of borrowers, regardless of their loan intent, tend to seek loans with moderate amounts and are offered moderate loan amounts relative to their income.

-Based on the Loan Grade plot: The plot shows that loans assigned higher grades (A and B) correspond to lower loan percent income, while loans with lower grades (E and F) entail higher loan percent income.
+Based on the Loan Grade plot: The plot shows that loans assigned higher grades (A and B) correspond to lower loan percent income while loans with lower grades (E and F) entail higher loan percent income.
 This could suggest that higher grades (like A and B) tend to have borrowers who owe less relative to their income.
-On the other hand, loans with lower grades (E and F) have borrowers who owe more relative to their income, indicating higher financial risk.
+On the other hand, loans with lower grades (E and F) have borrowers who owe more relative to their income indicating higher financial risk.

 Based on the Default on File plot: The plot suggests that individuals without a history of default tend to obtain loans across a broader range of amounts and generally at lower interest rates compared to those with a default record.